yEAh-Games/admin/storage/read/notes/yeah-games/website-network.md

 add chat to all new pages + navbar

-maybe unigon.net homepage dashboard template for yeahgames.net, each sidebar link could be subdomains and dashboard, etc.
+maybe unigon.net homepage dashboard template for yeahgames.net, each sidebar link could be subdomains and dashboard, etc. **NEVER  MIND; USE A JEKYLL TEMPLATE**

 docs are a collection by the archives (add in library menu: collections > docs) where some archive files are aggregated in a different format for diff  use, just embedded onto there.